wienkers/marEx/docs/installation.rst

 HPC Installation (Supercomputing Environments)
 ----------------------------------------------

-For deployment on SLURM clusters, cloud computing, or multi-node processing:
+For deployment on SLURM clusters, cloud computing, or multi-node processing scaling to 1000+ cores with optimised memory management:

 .. code-block:: bash